AgataDiCalogero/nttdata-app/README.md

 - Auth flow, interceptors, theming, users and posts features are functional.
 - Accessibility fixes landed for toast/loader; host metadata used instead of `@Host*` where applicable.
 - Posts feature re-organization: completed.
 Files are now organized into `container/`, `view/`, and `store/`.
-Thin re-export stubs are present at the posts root to preserve imports while the repo migrates to canonical imports.
+Re-export stubs at the feature root were removed and imports migrated to canonical paths (container/view/store) to simplify imports and history.
 - The project builds and the dev server runs locally (run `npm start`).
-A production build completed successfully after a small, temporary increase to the per-component style warning budget (see `angular.json`).
+A production build completed successfully; component style budgets were trimmed where possible.
 Consider refactoring large component styles or splitting them into partials later.

 ## Notes for contributors